Home / Series / CinemaStix / Aired Order /

 A mini documentary on the events leading up to the long-anticipated release of Zack Snyder's Justice League.
 The theatrical release of Justice League was a critical and commercial failure.
 But thanks to some good timing, a little luck, and a lot of support from a devoted fanbase, original Justice League director Zack Snyder was able to get his lengthy "Snyder Cut" released just the way he intended.
 Here's how it happened.

-• S2022E04 One of the only scary movies to win an Oscar, and it won five
+• S2022E04 Directing Silence of the Lambs: one of the only scary movies to win an Oscar, and it won five

 • April 7, 2022